Last Updated on: 5th October 2023, 01:51 pm

 In tortoises, urine is produced as a semi-solid uric acid salt (urates).
 Urates appear as the white or whitish-yellow portion of the feces.
 Bladder stones occur when minerals form crystals in the urine, which stick together to form stones.

 Tortoises don’t have a separate opening for urates and feces to pass through.
-They have a cloaca called the vent, located on the underside of the tail.
-It receives urates from the kidneys and feces from the colon, exiting the body through the cloacal opening.
+They have a cloaca called the vent, located on the underside of the tail, which receives urates from the kidneys and feces from the colon, exiting the body through the cloacal opening.

 Bladder stones block feces coming out of the cloaca, causing constipation.
-Until removed surgically by a vet, your tortoise won’t be able to go to the toilet properly, becoming a life-threatening problem.
+Until removed surgically by a vet, a tortoise won’t be able to pass waste.

 Egg binding (dystocia) is a condition where complications leave female tortoises unable to lay eggs.
-The eggs come out through the cloaca, the same place feces and urine exit.
+The eggs come out through the cloaca, where feces and urine exit.

 Poor Quality Diet

-Tortoises that eat too much fruit or dried food, even if it’s soaked in water, are most at risk of constipation.
-Tortoises need foods high in fiber and calcium while low in protein and fat.
+Tortoises that overeat fruit or dried food, even when soaked in water, are most at risk of constipation.
+They need foods high in fiber and calcium while low in protein, sugar, and fat.

-Replicate your tortoise’s wild diet to keep its bowel movements healthy and regular.
-Provide the tortoise with food it would naturally eat, such as grasses, plants, flowers, bugs, and roots.
+Replicate the tortoise’s wild diet to keep its bowel movements healthy and regular.
+Provide the tortoise with food it would naturally eat, like grasses, plants, flowers, bugs, and roots.

 How To Tell if a Tortoise Is Constipated